AWOU/Interactive-Brokers-API-Examples/README.md

 Most of the functions in the TWS class are just wrapper functions overriding the default ibapi package functions which sends everything to a log file by default.
 This can be sufficient for most operations but can be easily personalized if they need to be.
-An example of this is how the reqPositions function in the IB_API.py TWS class is implemented so that it saves the data positions held to a list that can be easily retrieved instead of straight to the log file.
+An example of this is how the reqPositions function in the IB_API.py TWS class is implemented so that it saves the data about the positions held to a list that can be easily retrieved instead of straight to the log file.

-## Summary of how the API Works:

-The API is split into 3 main parts: the client, the connection, and the wrapper.
-The best way to understand it is to just start reading their code but I summarized the main parts so that you can have a general idea of what is  happening in their code.

-* The Client (client.py):

-* The Connection (connection.py):

-* The Wrapper (Wrapper.py):
+Their Code is pretty well organized and it helps to read through their package contents to get a better idea of how it works.